Developed or developing? Try merging markets

 Reflecting the increasingly broad range of investors who are seeking out emerging market investments, Booth said central banks and sovereign wealth funds made up 40 percent of Ashmore's assets under management.

-Inflows into emerging market bond funds totalled $23 billion in the first half, while inflows into emerging equity funds totalled $14 billion, according to data from Boston-based fund tracker EPFR.
+Inflows into emerging market bond funds totaled $23 billion in the first half, while inflows into emerging equity funds totaled $14 billion, according to data from Boston-based fund tracker EPFR.

 Meanwhile, outflows from developed Europe equity funds were $22 billion over the same period.
-Outflows from developed Europe debt funds totalled a smaller $1 billion, but followed a $29 billion exodus in 2011.
+Outflows from developed Europe debt funds totaled a smaller $1 billion, but followed a $29 billion exodus in 2011.

 DEBT SWITCH

-To mop up the increased demand, emerging market borrowers are likely to issue record amounts of debt -- totalling close to $300 billion -- this year.
+To mop up the increased demand, emerging market borrowers are likely to issue record amounts of debt -- totaling close to $300 billion -- this year.

 The uncertain outlook for the euro zone, whose policymakers are struggling to convince markets they can get a grip on the sovereign debt crisis now in its third year, have pushed up borrowing costs for leading economies such as Spain and Italy.